ultragorira/ultragorira.github.io/_posts/2023-12-20-Vector-Embeddings-KNN-HSNW.md

 # Embeddings, Vector Databases, RAG, KNN, Hierarchical Navigable Small World (HNSW)

-There is no doubt that the hype about LLMs is not going to stop anytime soon and whatever related to them, directly or indirectly, can be beneficial to learn about to not fall behind.
-One thing I have spent some time on lately is studying more about Embeddings and related topics such as Vector Databases, especially after taking the free course on [DeepLearning.AI about Vector DB with Weaviate](https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/).
+There is no doubt that the hype about LLMs is not going to stop anytime soon and whatever related to them, directly or indirectly, can be beneficial to learn about not to fall behind.
+One thing I have spent some time on lately is exploring more about **Embeddings** and related topics such as Vector Databases, especially after taking the free course on [DeepLearning.AI about Vector DB with Weaviate](https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/).
 So first of all, what is an embedding?

 ## What is an Embedding?